nkmills/goals-app/README.md

 *Tasks to do*

-1. Rund MongoDB container with the following run command
+1.Run MongoDB container with the following run command
 - *docker run -d -p 27017:27017 --name mongodb --rm mongo*
 - Don't bother about environment variables because the connection has been made in the application already